AUDIT OF THE FINANCIAL STATEMENTS (LLP)

 1.3 You are responsible for such internal control as you determine is necessary to enable the preparation of financial statements that are free from material misstatement whether due to fraud or error.
 Additionally, you are also responsible for safeguarding the assets of the limited liability partnership, complying with laws and regulations and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-1.4 You are responsible for making available to us, as and when required, all the limited liability partnership’s accounting records and all other relevant records and related information, including minutes of all management and members’ meetings where any part of the business of the meeting concerns us as auditors, and additional information that we may request.
+1.4 You are responsible for making available to us, as and when required, all the limited liability partnership’s accounting records and all other relevant records and related information, including minutes of all management and members’ meetings that we need to do our work, and additional information that we may request.
 You will also provide us with unrestricted access to persons within the limited liability partnership from whom we determine it is necessary to obtain audit evidence.

 • give a true and fair view of the state of the limited liability partnership's affairs at the year end and of its profit or loss for the year then ended;

 • have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and

 • have been prepared in accordance with the requirements of the Companies Act 2006 (as applied by The Limited Liability Partnerships (Accounts and Audit) (Application of Companies Act 2006) Regulations 2008).

 In addition, we have a statutory responsibility to report by exception if, in our opinion:

 • adequate accounting records have not been kept by the limited liability partnership, or returns adequate for our audit have not been received from branches not visited by us;